 Psychic Geologies

-Becoming an Archaeological Site: IUD, Copper Toxicity, & Learning to Read the Soil
+Becoming an Archaeological Site: Contraception, Copper IUD Toxicity, & Learning to Read the Soil

 August in Berlin brings an autumnal feeling of light and cooled air that reminds me of September.
 I am writing from our new home at the edge of the north of Berlin, overlooking a tall swinging pine.